artificial-scientist-lab/AriadneVR/README.md

 ### Self-Hosting

-Modifying the available graphs will require self-hosting of the Website, e.g. by a cloning the Repo and setting up your own GitHub Pages.</br>
+Modifying the available graphs will require self-hosting of the tool.
+To do this simply clone the main branch of this repository and host [vr_env_standalone.html](/vr_env_standalone.html) e.g. on a local server.</br>

 #### Adding PyTheus Graphs

-To add a PyTheus discovered graph, rename the specific graph-file of the search to start with `plot` and then run the [jsonConv.py](/lib/jsonConv.py)-skript with appropriate arguments.
+To add a PyTheus discovered graph, rename the desired graph-file of the output to begin with `plot` and run the [jsonConv.py](/lib/jsonConv.py)-skript with appropriate paths as arguments.
 This will compute an initial 3D-layout and modify the appropriate files for the graph to be added to the VR-tool on the next session.
+The graph is then added to the [/processedJSON/](/processedJSON/) folder in the specified category.

 #### Adding any Graph